 Freeport Investor only started its model portfolio together with its stock recommendation around Dec 19, 2023.

-As the stock market has been staging a strong rally since the beginning of 2023 and continuing to make new all-time highs until the end of February 2024, you can see 18 out of its 22 portfolio holdings are profitable while 4 are losing money.
+As the stock market has been staging a strong rally since the beginning of 2023 and continuing to make new all-time highs until the end of February 2024, you can see that 18 out of its 22 portfolio holdings are profitable, while 4 are losing money.

 One of the most obvious investment recommendations is Bitcoin.